-The power stage of a voltage mode controller has an inductor, L1, with its winding resistance (DCR) connected to the output capacitor, $C{OUT}$ , with its electrical series resistance (ESR) as shown in Figure 3.
+The power stage of a voltage mode controller has an inductor, L1, with its winding resistance (DCR) connected to the output capacitor, C{OUT} , with its electrical series resistance (ESR) as shown in Figure 3.
+The transfer function G(s), for such a system is:

 Figure 3.
-The Output LC Filter in a Voltage-Mode Buck Converter
+The Output LC Filter in a Voltage Mode Buck Converter